 Autoblog

-(Autoblog Plugin)
+(Autoblog – WordPress Plugin)

 For more details, go here:

-RSS Includes Pages
+RSS Includes Pages and Custom Post Types

-RSS Includes Pages lets you display pages in your RSS feed in addition to posts.
+Install RSS Includes Pages and Custom Post Types if you want to include pages in your RSS feed in addition to posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here:

-Using WordPress RSS – Useful Tips
+Useful Tips

-Tip #1 – Comment RSS Feeds
+Tip #1 – WP Comment RSS Feeds

-Like post entries, your comments feed content will display differently depending on which browser you are using …
+Like post entries, your comments feed page will display differently depending on the browser you use …

-(Comments feed entries viewed with Google Chrome)
+(RSS comments feed content as seen with Google Chrome)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: